soerenkoehler/python-scripts/README.md

 # python-scripts
-Collection of (small) scripts in Python3
+This is a collection of scripts in Python3.
+Please refer to the particular documentation in the project directories.